EU increases pressure on Facebook, Google and Twitter over user terms

 3 Min Read

-BRUSSELS (Reuters) - European Union authorities have increased pressure on Facebook (FB.O), Google (GOOGL.O) and Twitter (TWTR.N) to amend their user terms to bring them in line with EU law after proposals submitted by the tech giants were considered insufficient.
+BRUSSELS (Reuters) - European Union authorities have increased pressure on Facebook, Twitter and Google to amend their user terms to bring them in line with EU law after proposals submitted by the tech giants were considered insufficient.

 The European Commission and consumer protection authorities in the bloc wrote to the three companies in June, asking them to improve their proposed changes to user terms by the end of September, according to letters sent to the companies and seen by Reuters on Monday.